 Group Insurance.
 The Group Insurance Commission (GIC) provides health insurance benefits to more than 425,000 people, including state and participating municipalities' employees, retirees, their spouses and dependents, and certain retired municipal teachers, their spouses and dependents.
 State employee contributions are currently based on date of hire; employees hired on or before June 30, 2003 contribute 20% of total premium costs, and employees hired after June 30, 2003 contribute 25% of premium costs.
 Similarly, state retirees contribute either 10%, 15% or 20%, depending on their retirement date.
 The GIC also provides health insurance benefits for the employees and retirees of participating municipalities; the municipalities reimburse the state for their enrollees' premium costs.
 The contribution ratio(s) for municipal enrollees is set through a collective bargaining process within each community.
-As of June 30, 2019, the GIC provides health insurance to employees and retirees of 53 municipal entities; including regional school districts, union and non-union educational collaboratives, charter schools, and regional planning councils.
+As of July 1, 2019, the GIC provides health insurance to employees and retirees of 54 municipal entities: 11 cities, 27 towns, and 16 other governmental entities, including regional school districts, union and non-union educational collaboratives, charter schools, and regional planning councils.